tikendraw/movie-recommender-system-collaborative-filtering/README.md

 ```

 ## Contribution

 Contributions are welcome!
 Feel free to open issues and submit pull requests for improvements.

-currently on working on different deep learning projects.
-But i intend to make an actual movie recommending website and implement all sorts of recommendation, feel free to approach and contribute to the project.
+I am currently working on different deep learning projects.
+However, my intention is to create an actual movie recommendation website and implement various types of recommendations.
+If you're interested, feel free to approach and contribute to the project.

+---
+_